andrew-shoe/FitsFileML/ML Classification/README.md

 Many of the algorithms that are currently run on Green Bank Telescope data search for simple tones, pulses, or drifting narrow-band signals.
 But these signals can be difficult to distinguish from human-generated radio frequency interference (RFI), and in addition the pipeline may miss more complex signals that could be of interest.
 Your task will be to explore and develop unsupervised/semi-supervised machine learning algorithms at scale to identify, extract, and classify signals of interest into various populations, and analyze how these signals cluster under varying feature sets.

 For a general overview of what was done, read the SETI Final Report pdf.
-Note that due to the amount of data, many of the intermediate files and dataframes mentioned (used for calculations; .npy and .pkl format) have not been pushed to this Github repository – email jmxia@berkeley.edu if you’d like to have a look at it!
+Note that due to the amount of data, many of the intermediate files and dataframes mentioned (used for calculations; .npy and .pkl format) have not been pushed to this Github repository.
+Additionally, all code is currently in a private repository – email jmxia@berkeley.edu if you’d like to have a look at it!

 ## Jupyter Notebooks